-Telebot – Research of new technologies for advanced TELE-roBOTs operated through Virtual Reality interfaces
+Telebot – TELE-roBOTs operated through Virtual Reality interfaces

-TELEBOT – VR is an industrial research project that aims to narrow the sensory distances that an operator encounters when controlling a robot from a distance using simulation and virtual reality interfaces, and promoting vision and control over robotic systems and joints.
+The project seeks to narrow the sensory distances encountered by an operator when controlling a robot remotely through simulation and virtual reality interfaces, and to promote vision and control over robotic systems and joints.